wimglenn/advent-of-code-data/README.rst

     >>> puzzle.input_data
     'p=<-1027,-979,-188>, v=<7,60,66>, a=<9,1,-7>\np=<-1846,-1539,-1147>, v=<88,145,67>, a=<6,-5,2> ...

 Submitting answers is also by regular attribute access.
-Any wrong answers are remembered and aocd will prevent you from attempting to submit the same incorrect value twice:
+Any incorrect answers you submitted are remembered, and aocd will prevent you from attempting to submit the same incorrect value twice:

 .. code-block:: python